belgif/review/Meetings/2022-01-14/minutes.md

 Workshop on ICEG Public Services and Public Organisations.
 Timing: March 29th, 2022 (9.30 – 11.00).

 Raf wil set up a preparation meeting.
-Rink is interested in participating.
+Rink is willing to help in a break-out session.

 ## Next meeting of the ICEG review committee
 Still to be determined.
 To be aligned with the next ICEG committee meeting (e.g. 3 weeks before that meeting)